schemaanalyst/schemaanalyst/README.md

 table and to reject any invalid data.
 Although there does not currently exist a standard for this metric, scores between 0.6 -- 0.7 (60% -- 70%) are generally considered good.
-If your schema's score falls below this level, consider viewing the [Mutant Analysis](#mutant-analysis) section to gain further insight on the types of mutants created and killed during the process.
+If your schema's score falls below this level, consider viewing the [Mutation Analysis](#mutant-analysis) section to gain further insight into the types of mutants created and killed during the process.

 ###### Examples <a name="mutation-analysis-examples"></a>